Australian Triple Crown of Marathon Swimming

-This Australian Triple Crown series includes an ocean, a channel and a river swim giving a challenging variation for swimmers, coaches and pilots.
+The Australian Triple Crown of Marathon Swimming is Australia’s ultimate marathon swimming challenge.
+It includes three iconic swims; an ocean, a channel and a river swim giving a challenging variation for swimmers, coaches and pilots.

 Established on 1st February 2020, the three swim courses for Australia’s Triple Crown of marathon swimming are: